pjambet/redis-in-ruby/content/post/chapter-3-multiple-clients.md

 end
 ```

-And we finally have it, on each loop we check if any of the connected clients has sent anything as well as whether or not there are new clients.
+And we finally have it, on each iteration we check if any of the connected clients has sent anything as well as whether or not there are new clients attempting to connect.

 ## But what about the real Redis?

-I'm glad you asked, we haven't mentioned Redis in a while, you know the thing we're trying to replicate.
+I'm glad you asked, we haven't mentioned Redis in a while, you know, the thing we're trying to replicate.
 So, how does Redis handle its clients?

 Well, I don't know if you're going to like the answer, but ... it depends.

 Redis uses different multiplexers (`select` is described in the man page as doing "synchronous I/O mutiplexing"), and tries to find the most efficient one. `select` is [apparently known to have limitations][select-problems] and seems to be limited to 1024 sockets.
-While it is not a problem for us to be limited to 1023 connected clients (keeping one for the server), we could easily imagine that Redis would want to support more.
+While it is not a problem for us to be limited to 1023 connected clients (keeping one for the server), it is reasonable to imagine that Redis would want to support more.

 It turns out that there are better alternatives, [kqueue][kqueue] on macOS and BSD, [epoll][epoll] on linux and evport on Solaris (I could not find a link for it).

-Redis defines its own even library, `ae`, in the [`ae.c` file][redis-ae].
+Redis defines its own even library, [`ae`][redis-ae], in the [`ae.c` file][redis-source-ae].
 The interface for `ae` is then implemented with each of the libraries mentioned above, [in `ae_epoll.c`][ae-epoll], [in `ae_kqueue.c`][ae-kqueue], [in `ae_evport.c`][ae-evport] and [in `ae_select.c`][ae-select].

 Redis [defines constants depending on what is available at compile time][redis-source-multiplexer-constants] and chooses the implementation [in server.c][redis-source-multiplexer-choice].

 So, does Redis use `select`, probably not, but it could, if nothing else is available on the system it is being compiled on.
+The important part is that even if it doesn't, it uses alternatives that are conceptually similar to `select`.

 ## Conclusion